Pedro Pablo Atusparía: Huaraz Rebellion

 A proposal was made for Atusparía to become the new mayor of Huaraz but he declined the offer and gave the role to Mosquera who was also against Iglesias.
 The rebellion soon spread to neighboring towns and the Cordillera Negra with the works of Pedro Cochachín garnering more political support in the area.
 As a response, Iglesias appointed Colonel José Iraola as the new prefect and gave him a force consisting of two infantry battalions, two artillery brigades and a cavalry regiment as they arrived at Casma.
 A journalist known as Luis Felipe Montestruque made several articles titled "El Sol de los Incas" which claimed that the rebellion at Huaraz was intended to restore the Tahuantinsuyu and how the forces of Andrés Avelino Cáceres might support the rebellion.

-A violent battle occurred at Huaraz on May 4, 1885 between the forces of Atusparía and Iraola but as Atusparía was wounded in the leg and took refuge in the house of Julio Aristibel as the forces of Iraola recaptured the city.
-Iraola offered the garuntee of Atusparía's life and he surrendered but other Quechua leaders chose not to surrender and would make violent attempts and recapturing the city, ending in the losses of many Quechua soldiers and the subsequent execution of the Uschu Pedro.
+A violent battle occurred at Huaraz on May 4, 1885, between the forces of Atusparía and Iraola but as Atusparía was wounded in the leg and took refuge in the house of Julio Aristibel as the forces of Iraola recaptured the city.
+Iraola offered the guarantee of Atusparía's life and he surrendered but other Quechua leaders chose not to surrender and would make violent attempts and recapturing the city, ending in the losses of many Quechua soldiers and the subsequent execution of the Uschu Pedro.
 After Cáceres defeated Iglesias at the civil war and caused him to be exiled from Peru, one of the first things he did was free Atusparía from prison and was invited to the Government Palace to discuss the events at Huaraz with Cáceres acknowledging the mistreatment of the Quechua.

 Later years and death

 Atusparía later sent his son, Manuel Ceferino to his nation so that he would receive proper education and be consistently protected.
 On June 15, 1886, he went to Casma and proceeded to head for Huaraz.
 The remaining Quechua forces considered Atusparía to be a traitor to their cause but the local press and positive remarks from Cáceres lead to a relatively positive image for him.
-Atusparía's cause of death remains conflicted as some sources state that he was poisoned during a banquet while historian Manuel Reina Loli states that Atusparía fell victim to a typhus outbreak that broke out around the time of his death.
+Atusparía's cause of death remains conflicted as some sources state that he was poisoned during a banquet while historian Manuel Salvador Reina Loli states that Atusparía fell victim to a typhus outbreak that broke out around the time of his death.